 The Articles provide for a Board of no fewer than three (3) directors and no greater than a number as fixed or changed from time to time by ordinary resolution.
-At the Meeting, Shareholders will be asked to pass an ordinary resolution to set the number of directors for the ensuing year at nine (9).
-The Board recommends that Shareholders vote FOR setting the number of directors at nine (9).
-The increased Board size will enable to Company to add new directors to enhance the overall skills and experience of the Board, to help facilitate the continued growth of the Company.
+At the Meeting, Shareholders will be asked to pass an ordinary resolution to set the number of directors for the ensuing year at seven (7).
+The Board recommends that Shareholders vote FOR setting the number of directors at seven (7).

-Unless otherwise instructed, it is the intention of the management designees to vote proxies in the accompanying Instrument of Proxy FOR setting the number of directors at nine (9).
+Unless otherwise instructed, it is the intention of the management designees to vote proxies in the accompanying Instrument of Proxy FOR setting the number of directors at seven (7).